 Hey there 👋 It's great to have you here!
 If you haven't guessed by the title of this page, I'm Bruno, a full-stack web engineer from Germany.
 I'm currently building amazing features and monitoring systems infrastructure at 🚀 GraphCMS.
-In my free time, I mostly work on side-projects and collaborate on open source projects like the amazing Node.js best practices and GraphQL.
+In my free time, I mostly work on side-projects like this blog and collaborate on open source projects including the amazing Node.js best practices and GraphQL.

 I mostly work in full-stack or backend engineering positions, which often are connected with DevOps, SRE and other infrastructure-related tasks.
 As long as it's about cutting-edge technologies around the web (my most used ones listed below), including containerization, cloud-native infrastructure and distributed systems, I'm in.